 On a second note, Overland Water Protection is not the same as flood insurance.
 It is similar however; a flood can refer to coastal flooding from salt water waves, tides, tsunamis and storms.
 If you remember, salt water floods are not covered by Overland Water Protection.

-If You Have Sewer Backup Coverage.
-Why do You need Overland Water Protection?
+If You Have Sewer Backup Coverage, Why do You need Overland Water Protection?

 Sewer backup covers you for the backing up of the sewer line but not if it backs up in the time preceding, during or after a flood or if overland water enters your dwelling from any other entry point.
 Since June 2013, insurance companies have changed their policies to exclude sewer backup when it occurs before, during or after a flood.
 You must have both sewer backup and overland water protection to be adequately covered in the event of a fresh water flood.
+This coverage does not respond to losses caused by saltwater.

 Should You Get Overland Water Protection if You Don’t Live Near a Body of Water or Live on High Ground?